Painting Cabinets with Fusion Mineral Paint

 - Paint away!!
 Depending on your project and the color that you’re using it may take multiple coats for full coverage.
 Allow 4-8 hours between coats for best results.
 I recommend using the Fusion Microfiber Roller which gives you a sprayed on looking finish with no brush strokes and one of the Staalmeester Brushes.
 I used the Staalmeester #18 Pointed Sash Brush for edges and crevices I could not get with my roller.

 - To Seal or Not to Seal – Fusion has a built in top coat and doesn’t require sealing.
 Once cured, which takes approximately 21 days, the finish is stain proof, waterproof, rock hard and super durable.
 But, since cabinets get used daily and take a lot of abuse I recommend using a Sealer over your paint to make cleaning them and keeping them clean long term much easier.
 For lighter colors I recommend Fusion Tough Coat.
 You can watch a video here that shows you how easy it is to apply.
 For darker color I recommend Fusion Natural Stain & Finishing Oil.
 Watch a video here on how to apply.
 Tough Coat can tend to look cloudy or streaky over darker colors unless applied very carefully.
 Allow 24 hours after painting to apply top coats.

 Here’s a larger before and after of my Kitchen Cabinets which I painted in Raw Silk with the Island in Pebble.
 I used a total of 6-1/2 pints on this project.
-I did these about a year ago and they’ve been cleaned, scrubbed and jumped on by our dog with no issues at all.
+I did these about 5 years ago and they’ve been cleaned, scrubbed and jumped on by our dog with no issues at all.
 They still look as good as the day I did them.
 If you’re unsure of how much paint you need to buy for your cabinet project feel free to reach out here.
 I’m happy to give you some guidance.